Equine Stay Apparatus: Active or Passive, and Why it Matters

 For a long time, I have wanted to write about the stay apparatus, but it was not until recently that I finally found the inspiration to jump into this topic.

-I received an email, asking me my thoughts on disproving the theory of the stay apparatus.
+I received an email, asking my thoughts on disproving the theory of the stay apparatus.

-So let’s do that with the equine stay apparatus; let’s dive in, with the goal of understanding deeply and more clearly what we see and think we know.
+So let’s do that with the equine stay apparatus; let’s dive in, to understand deeply and more clearly what we see and think we know.

 WHY a stay apparatus in the first place?